RXNT/react-jsonschema-form-pagination/README.md

 ### Default level

-When you don't specify `ui:tabID`, the field will be shown above the tabs.
+When you don't specify `nav`, the field will be shown above the tabs.

 For example, if we go back to single level example, but we want to always see `firstName` shown above the tab navigation.
 Here is how we can do this: